6th AcroporaNet Symposium

 The event will last all day and be followed by an informal gathering afterwards.
 Registration is free.

-After a two year break where we had to navigate our way through virtual meetings and online conferences, or just cancellations we are happily looking forward to (re-)unite with you all on site and in person again.
 You can submit your abstract (max.
 300 words without title, names, affiliations etc.) to present your research as a talk or a poster.
 Presentations should include new findings on the fundamental workings of intact or degraded coral reef ecosystems, on adjacent ecosystems such seagrass beds, mangroves, or mesophotic communities, or tropical coastal areas in general.
 Also applied topics and especially perspective talks are highly encouraged.
 Presentations should be 12 minutes or 5 minutes if you prefer to give a "speed talk".

 Depending on the number of submissions, we might have to limit the number of presentations that can be given during the Symposium.
 You can of course attend the AcroporaNet Symposium as a listener without giving presentation.
 For Abstract submission and any further questions, please contact: firstname.lastname@example.org